Tusharbecoding/Crowdfunding_smart_contract/README.md

 # Crowdfunding_smart_contract

+Crowdfunding is the use of small amounts of capital from a large number of individuals to finance a new business venture.
+Depending on the type of crowdfunding, investors either donate money altruistically or get rewards such as equity in the company that raised the money.

 Solidity is a statically typed, contract-oriented, high-level language for implementing smart contracts on the Ethereum platform.

 For a good overview and starting point, please check out the official [Solidity Language Portal](https://soliditylang.org).